 Black Swan events are necessarily unpredictable to the observer (as Taleb likes to say, Thanksgiving is a Black Swan for the turkey, not the butcher) and thus must be dealt with by addressing the fragility-robustness-antifragility spectrum rather than through better methods of prediction.

 The belief that military success can only be achieved through the direct physical presence of troops in a conflict area.

 A number of Internet-connected computers communicating with other similar machines in which components located on networked computers communicate and coordinate their actions by command and control (C&C) or by passing messages to one another.

 A bottleneck describes the place at which a flow (of a tangible or intangible) is stopped, thus holding it back from continuous movement.
 As with a clogged artery or a blocked drain, a bottleneck in production of any good or service can be small but have a disproportionate impact if it is in the critical path.

-Captures the reasoning for initiating a project or task.
-It is often presented in a well-structured written document, but may also sometimes come in the form of a short verbal argument or presentation. (related: why this now?)
+It is often presented in a well-structured written document, but may also sometimes come in the form of a short verbal argument or presentation.
+It captures the reasoning for initiating a project or task.

 Capital Allocation Options

-millenarian movement first described in Melanesia which encompasses a range of practices and occurs in the wake of contact with more technologically advanced societies.
-The name derives from the belief which began among Melanesians in the late th and early th century that various ritualistic acts such as the building of an airplane runway will result in the appearance of material wealth, particularly highly desirable Western goods (i.e., cargo), via Western airplanes.
+Millenarian movement first described in Melanesia which encompasses a range of practices and occurs in the wake of contact with more technologically advanced societies.
+The name derives from the belief which began among Melanesians in the late 19th and early 20th century that various ritualistic acts such as the building of an airplane runway will result in the appearance of material wealth, particularly highly desirable Western goods (i.e., cargo), via Western airplanes.